Franklin by the Numbers

 Every suburb that has successfully built a commercial tax base followed the same pattern: early investments create momentum, and momentum attracts more investment.
 Oak Creek's trajectory demonstrates this clearly.
 Its first wave of commercial projects made the next wave easier to attract.
 Retailers follow rooftops.
 Employers follow infrastructure.
 Restaurants and services follow employers.
 Each building block makes the next one more likely.

 Franklin has the building blocks in place.
 A 520-acre corporate park with new interstate access.
 Yaskawa committing $180 million and 700 jobs.
 Costco in planning.
 More than 1.1 million square feet of industrial space added since 2019.
-These are not isolated events.
-They are the early stages of a compounding cycle.
-The question is whether Franklin accelerates it or lets it stall.
+These represent the early stages of a pattern seen in other Milwaukee-area suburbs where initial commercial investments attracted additional development.

 The Opportunity